DCRC95/HS-HLF/fabric-dev-network/infra/README.md

 - Updated `compose-test-net.yaml` to include all 4 peer services
 - Fixed `ccp-generate.sh` to generate connection profiles for all 4 orgs
 - Fixed orderer TLS hostname references in `orderer.sh`, `setAnchorPeer.sh`, and `configUpdate.sh`
+- **Anchor peer delta warning:** When `setAnchorPeer.sh` reruns after the anchors are already configured, `configtxlator` emits `error computing config update: no differences detected`.
+This is expected; the script exits after logging the warning and no channel state changes are required.

 ## Ledger Snapshot & DR Evidence – Step 3 (In Progress)